 Our group seeks to understand fundamental principles that govern the behavior of biological systems, using a combination of experiment and theory.
-A single label cannot describe this research; rather, it involves the domains of biological physics, evolutionary biology, cell biology, fluid dynamics and applied mathematics.
+A single label cannot describe this research; rather, it involves the domains of biological physics, evolutionary biology, fluid dynamics and applied mathematics.

 Plant biophysics The exchange of water for CO2 to synthesize sugars in plant leaves is the most fundamental currency of terrestrial life.
 Many physical processes that influence this exchange, however, remain poorly understood.
 Our goal is to determine the fundamental physical limits to plant form and function, to elucidate evolutionary patterns, and to inspire geneticists seeking higher yields.